chrischute/squad-transformer/README.md

 We suggest training in a separate `tmux` session, then launching another session to run TensorBoard.
 To run TensorBoard, navigate to `squad-transformer/logs/` and run `tensorboard --logdir=. --port=5678`.
 Then you will be able to see plots in your browser at http://localhost:5678/ (if you're on a cloud instance, you may need to setup [SSH port forwarding](https://stackoverflow.com/questions/37987839/how-can-i-run-tensorboard-on-a-remote-server)).

-On an NVIDIA Tesla K80 GPU, training takes about one hour per 10,000 iterations.
+On an NVIDIA Tesla K80 GPU with batch size of 32, training proceeds at roughly 4,500 iterations per hour.
+Our model converges after ~30,000 iterations, giving a total training time of just under 7 hours.

 ### Acknowledgements
 This began as a final project for [Stanford CS224n](http://web.stanford.edu/class/cs224n/), and was supported by the Winter 2018 teaching staff.
 [Microsoft Azure](https://azure.microsoft.com/en-us/) generously provided GPU instance credits used during development.